Omikrone/Chessboard/README.md

 - Move generation and application using bitboards for efficiency.
 - FEN conversion for easy game state representation.
 - A public API for compatibility with other chess engines and interfaces.
+- Cancelation of moves for chess engine implementations.

 ## Installation